nicksgov/Thesis/README.md

 Hello to all

-This is my thesis.
+This is the Readme for my 'Thesis' project which is actually based on my univercity thesis .
 It includes an abstract at the beginning, followed by instructions on how to find the code and data used for the analysis."

 Abstract